soymadip/StaticShort/README.md

 ## Limitation

 - As this kind of redirection is done at client side,<br>
-  If tools like `curl` or `wget` is used, generated `index.html`'s content is returned instead of following rediection.
+  If tools like `curl` or `wget` are used, generated `index.html`'s content is returned instead of following redirection.

-- The codebase is a bit messy, But it gets it's job done reliably.
+- The codebase is a bit messy, But it gets its job done reliably.

 ## Credits

-- This project is inspired be [urlzap](https://github.com/brunoluiz/urlzap).
+- This project is inspired by [urlzap](https://github.com/brunoluiz/urlzap).
 - The default templates are created by [deepseek R1](https://www.deepseek.com/) hosted locally using [Ollama](https://ollama.com/library/deepseek-r1).
-- StackOverflow therads, for providing me support.
+- StackOverflow threads, for providing me support.